-Sky Lagoon Soaks and Lava Flows in Reykjavik
+Sky Lagoon Cliffs and Street Art Walls in Reykjavik

 Modern Reykjavik cityscape showing a large green park area surrounded by contemporary buildings and colorful buses